h2oai/tutorials/Driverless AI/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 Data wrangling, which can include extractions, parsing, joining, standardizing, augmenting, cleansing, consolidating, missing data is fixed or removed.
 Data preparation includes the dataset being in the correct format for what you are trying to do.
 Duplicates have been removed.
 Missing data is fixed or removed, and finally, categorial values have been transformed or encoded to a numerical type.
 Tools like [Python datatable](https://datatable.readthedocs.io/en/latest/?badge=latest), [Pandas](https://pandas.pydata.org/) and [R](https://www.r-project.org/) are great assets for data wrangling.

-Driverless AI can do some data wrangling.
-Data wrangling can be done via a [data recipe](https://www.r-project.org/), the [JDBC connector](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/connectors-nd/jdbc.html?highlight=jdbc) or through [live code](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/datasets-describing.html?highlight=live%20code#modify-by-recipe) which will create a new dataset by modifying the existing one.
+ Data wrangling can be done in Driverless AI via a [data recipe](https://www.r-project.org/), the [JDBC connector](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/connectors-nd/jdbc.html?highlight=jdbc) or through [live code](http://docs.h2o.ai/driverless-ai/1-8-lts/docs/userguide/datasets-describing.html?highlight=live%20code#modify-by-recipe) which will create a new dataset by modifying the existing one.

 ### Data Transformation/Feature Engineering